vidaud/seta/seta-doc/docs/general/how-runs.md

 Data taxonomy is the classification of data into categories and sub-categories.
 It provides a unified view of the data in a system and introduces common terminologies and semantics across multiple systems.
 Taxonomies represent the formal structure of classes or types of objects within a domain.
 A taxonomy formalizes the hierarchical relationships among concepts and specifies the term to be used to refer to each; it prescribes structure and terminology.[^1]

-In SeTA, the received metadata from the datasources can be reconfigured, thanks to the dynamic generation of data taxonomy.
-In the API, the user can redefine the taxonomy he wants to be used.
-The process starts with the user defining the structure data that he needs and setting it into the API.
+In SeTA, the received metadata from the datasources can be reconfigured.
+Through the API, the user can redefine the taxonomy he wants to use.
+The process starts with the user defining the structure data that needs and setting it into the API interface.

-In the following example it is possible to see how it is possible to reconfigure the taxonomy:
+The following example describes a possible to reconfigure the taxonomy:

 ``` json
 "aggregations": {